-But first…If you’re new to the genealogy world, a family tree shows the names of your relatives, along with identifying information about them and how everyone is related to each other.
+But first…In case you’re new to the genealogy world, a family tree shows the names of your relatives, along with identifying information about them and how everyone is related to each other.
 This tree might help your testing site give you clues about how you’re related to your DNA matches.

 You can create a family tree in software made for that purpose.
 A few DNA testing sites also allow you to create trees right on their site.
 You just enter key information you know about each deceased relative: name; date and place of birth; date and place of marriage and name of spouse; date and place of death.
 To protect privacy, enter only initials or surnames of living relatives (the testing sites should not reveal information on people in your tree who are living, but it doesn’t hurt to play it safe.)
-If you use software, you’ll need to upload the tree to your testing site.
-Once you have a tree on the site, link it to your DNA test results.
-Here’s how to do this on Ancestry.
+If you use software, you’ll need to upload the tree to your testing site and link it to your DNA test results.

 How to create the best family tree for DNA matches